 Supporting App for AXL | Installation Notes

-AXL Install 2 - Install the app
+2 - Install the app

-Install the SA_cisco_cdr_axl app into Splunk
+Install the Supporting App for AXL into Splunk

-1. Log into Splunk
+1. Log into the on-prem Splunk instance mentioned above.

-2. Get to the Manage Apps” page – either using the Apps menu at the top left of most pages in Splunk, or by going back to the Launcher” app and clicking manage apps at the bottom left.
+2. Get to the Manage Apps page – either using the Apps menu at the top left of most pages in Splunk, or by going back to the Launcher” app and clicking manage apps at the bottom left.

-3. Click the green button to Browse more apps” in the upper right.
+3. Click the green button to Browse more apps in the upper right.

 1. You should be able to just click Install” and it will prompt you to restart Splunk after.
 If you see the app from that page but you don’t seem to be able to Install it, please contact us.